EARP activated in Wichita during inclement weather

 WICHITA, Kan.
-(KSNW) — The Wichita Police Department has activated the Emergency Accident Reporting Plan as snow continues to fall across the state.
+(KSNW) — The Wichita Police Department activated the Emergency Accident Reporting Plan on Saturday as snow fell.

-The EARP was enacted for the Wichita area on Nov.
-25 due to inclement weather.

-The WPD asks you to stay home if possible to ensure your’s and others’ safety.
-If you do have to go out, allow extra time for your journey to ensure a safe arrival.

 If there are no injuries, no concern for DUI, no hit and run and if all vehicles are driveable, exchange information with the other drivers and make a report at one of these WPD patrol substations during normal business hours (Monday through Friday, 8 a.m. to 5 p.m.):